mdda/mdda.github.io/_posts/AI/2015-10-23-binary-classification-vs-probability-regression.md

 *  Overall, the second method (i.e. two actual outputs for two distinct classes) works much better

-Possible Reasons
+Possible Reasons / Puzzles
 ---------------------------

 *  Two outputs implies twice the number of weights in a dense network leading up to it - so larger learning capacity, but this doesn't explain :

-*  One output networks seemed to suffer from problems with stability during training.
+*  Single-output networks seemed to suffer from problems with stability during training.
 It may be analogous  to think of differential pair signalling, as opposed to 'absolute' signal values.
 Propagating 'matched pairs' of training signals may reduce a network's tendency to overshoot with high learning rates.
 But this doesn't explain :